HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 SELECT CONCAT('Chaos', ' ', 'Genius')

-Basic String Concatenation using Snowflake concat
+Basic String Concatenation using Snowflake CONCAT

-Basic String Concatenation using Snowflake concat
+Basic String Concatenation using Snowflake CONCAT

 As you can see, this shows concatenating three strings with spaces between to build a single string.